micro-elements/.github/profile/README.md

 # MicroElements

-MicroElements because I like to create usfull micro components.
+MicroElements is because I like to create useful micro components.

 Grown from my pet projects and experiments.